 The oriental and inclusive restaurant 1000 & 1 Signes

-In the famous Rue de Charonne, there’s a place with a little extra soul.
-This is the restaurant 1000 & 1 Signes.
-In this restaurant open to the deaf and hearing, you can take your senses on a journey with delicious Moroccan specialties, such as tajines, couscous, pastillas, Berber crepes and other dishes with an Oriental flavour.
-You’ll also have the great opportunity to open up to a world different from your own.
-A la carte, each met corresponds to an LSF (Langue des Signes Française) sign.
-The establishment is led by the sunny and luminous Sid, who is himself non-hearing.
+On the famous rue de Charonne, there’s a place with a little extra soul.
+It’s the restaurant 1000 & 1 Signes.
+In this restaurant, open to the deaf and hearing alike, you can take your senses on a journey with delicious Moroccan specialities, such as tajines, couscous, pastillas, Berber crepes and other dishes with an Oriental flavour.
+You’ll also have the opportunity to open your eyes to a world that’s different from your own.
+On the menu, each dish corresponds to a sign in LSF (Langue des Signes Française).
+An establishment led by the sunny and luminous Sid, himself a non-hearing person.
 1000 & 1 Signes is 1000 & 1 shades of delight, love and sharing.

 1000 & 1 Signes, creative couscous – 76 rue de Charonne, 75 011 Paris

-It is one of paris’s finest party restaurants : At Gala!
+Chez Gala is one of the most festive restaurants in Paris!
 At Paris Secret, we were lucky enough to push open the doors of this bewitching establishment, with its thousand-and-one-night ambience.
 Curled up in its velvets, served like Kings, Chez Gala took us on a journey from appetizer to dessert.
-Chicken pastilla, hummus, lamb shoulder confit… Oriental aromas enchant the senses.
-I loved the tajine of glazed vegetables in their spiced juice.
-In Paris’s chic 8th arrondissement, the menu offers a feast for the eyes and sunshine for the palate.
+Chicken pastilla, hummus, lamb shoulder confit… Oriental fragrances enchant the senses.
+A particular favorite was the tajine of vegetables glazed in their spice juice.
+In Paris’s chic 8th arrondissement: a feast for the eyes and sunshine on the plate.

 The excellent Bladi Couscous Bar, Paris

-Last October, in the 11th arrondissement of Paris, opened Bladi, the 1st couscous bar where you can compose the couscous of your dreams.
-First: we’re interested in size.
-(Yes, sometimes that counts).
+Last October, Bladi, the 1st couscous bar, opened in the 11th arrondissement of Paris. where you can compose the couscous of your dreams.
+First things first: size matters (yes, sometimes it does).
 Medium or large couscous?
-The choice is yours, depending on your appetite.
-Merguez, chicken, beef, lamb, Kefta meatballs… Choose the meat of your choice.
+The choice depends on your appetite.
+Merguez, chicken, beef, lamb, Kefta dumpling… Go for the meat of your choice.
 We warn you, they all melt like butter.
 Then it’s time to choose your vegetables and legumes.
-Carrots, zucchini, chickpeas, grapes and onions… your choice of king!
-All that’s left is to drizzle your divine couscous with an oriental-scented jus, on a bed of semolina.
-Tested and over-validated by the Paris Secret team.
+Carrots, zucchini, chickpeas, grapes and onions… you’ve got your pick of the king!
+All that’s left is to drizzle your divine couscous with an oriental-scented juice, on a bed of semolina.
+Tested and approved by the Paris Secret team.

 The iconic “La Ruche à Miel”, a stone’s throw from Marché d’Aligre

-If you’re passing through the Marché d’Aligre, in the 12th arrondissement, we can’t recommend a stopover at La Ruche à Miel enough.
-Many celebrities have left their mark in this cozy little restaurant-teahouse.
-And for good reason: here you can savour tajines and couscous to die for, on the spot or to take away.
-Special mention for the superb display of oriental pastries, each more delicious than the last.
-A must?
+If you’re passing through the Marché d’Aligre, in the 12th arrondissement, we recommend a stop at La Ruche à Miel.
+Many celebrities have left their mark in this cosy little restaurant-teahouse.
+And with good reason: here you can savor tajines and couscous to die for, either on the spot or to take away.
+Special mention goes to the superb display of oriental pastries, each more delicious than the last.
+The must?
 You’ll always be greeted with a big smile!
-Moroccan warmth and friendliness!
+Human warmth and conviviality, Moroccan style!

 Moroccan restaurant La Ruche à Miel – 19 rue d’Aligre, 75 012 Paris